-An old, faulty, or worn battery can cause some or all of your car’s electrical systems to fail.
-You can tell when a battery is going dead when your lights become dim and your radio shuts off.
-A typical car battery will last between 3 to 5 years depending on how much you drive as well as other factors.
+An old, faulty, or worn-out battery can cause some or all of your car’s electrical systems to fail.
+You can tell when a battery is going dead when your lights dim and your radio shuts off.
+A typical car battery will last 3 to 5 years, depending on how much you drive and other factors.

-If a dying or dead battery is the culprit of your headlight woes, you’ll first see flickering, and then the lights will go out altogether.
+If a dying or dead battery is the culprit of your headlight woes, you’ll first see flickering, and then the lights will go out.
 The severity of your battery’s condition determines how fast that process progresses.

 2. Excessive Auxiliary Power Drain